 - 1. Coursework providing the knowledge and skills needed to meet the DNP competencies. - 2.
 Residency requirements providing experiential learning; students work with preceptors or mentors to develop leadership skills and practice interests. - 3.
+There are two campus residencies, one prior to the program start and one the day before graduation. - 4.
 The DNP Project where students apply knowledge and skills to an integrative, transformational experience, under the guidance of a faculty chairperson and agency mentor.